Amazon Germany says more worried about snow than strikes

 "People in logistics don't want their staff to walk more.
 They want staff to walk less, because walking less means being more efficient," Kleber said.

-Amazon has announced recently it would build three new logistics centres in Poland and two in the Czech Republic, prompting speculation that it could seek to shift work across the border from strike-hit centres in Germany.
+Amazon has announced recently it would build three new logistics centers in Poland and two in the Czech Republic, prompting speculation that it could seek to shift work across the border from strike-hit centers in Germany.

 But Kleber said Amazon expected to keep expanding in Germany, including eventually delivering fresh groceries too, without giving a timetable.
-Its newest distribution centre outside Berlin held its formal opening on Thursday.
+Its newest distribution center outside Berlin held its formal opening on Thursday.

 Sorting goods in six halls spread across the area of 10 football pitches, staff work 9-1/2 hour shifts in the peak period before Christmas, including a 45-minute break, with order pickers walking an average of 8-10 km a shift.